 - Wear protective clothing when outside or in areas with large insect populations.

-- Limit the amount of time you spend in areas with a lot of insects.
+- Limit the amount of time you spend in areas with many insects.

 - Consider using insecticide-treated bed nets and clothing in areas with many mosquitoes.

 - Eliminate bed bug infestations in the home.